michaelmonetized/Sonny-s-Shining/NOVEL.md

 ---

-*The lanes at Bertie's Bustling Bubbles were never rebuilt.
+_The lanes at Bertie's Bustling Bubbles were never rebuilt.
 The city razed the building and put up a parking lot, as cities do.
-But sometimes, late at night, you can still hear the echo of pins falling and the distant, fading ghost of a woman's laugh.*
+But sometimes, late at night, you can still hear the echo of pins falling and the distant, fading ghost of a woman's laugh._

-*Some say it's haunted.*
+_Some say it's haunted._

-*Some say it's just the wind.*
+_Some say it's just the wind._

-*But Sonny knows better.*
+_But Sonny knows better._

-*Sonny always knew better.*
+_Sonny always knew better._

 ---

 **FIN**

+---

+## BACK COVER

+> _"A blood-soaked valentine written in broken glass and spilled champagne."_

+---

+**New Year's Eve.
+Confetti in the air.
+Her hand in yours.**

+You're Sonny—pro bowler, tournament hopeful, and tonight, the luckiest guy at Bertie's Bustling Bubbles.
+Lucy's laughing at your jokes.
+The champagne's flowing.
+Midnight's coming and everything's perfect.

+Then the bartender whispers something in her ear.

+And she's gone.

+One door.
+One giggle.
+One glimpse of a bowling-pin limo pulling away into the night.

+**She keeps running.
+You keep following.**

+Through eight levels of urban hell—from dive bars to dance studios, from rooftop chases to the deck of a madman's yacht—Sonny will fight an army of killers for the woman he loves.
+His weapons: a ball-shining towel, a pair of fists, and the kind of stubborn devotion that turns men into monsters.

+But Lucy isn't a princess waiting to be saved.

+And Sonny isn't the hero he thinks he is.

+**SONNY'S SHINING** is a pulp-noir tragedy about love, violence, and the terrible things we do in the name of both.
+It's a beat-em-up fever dream.
+A romance written in blood.
+A story about a man who destroyed everything to win back a woman who never asked to be won.

+_Some games aren't meant to be played._

+_Some victories aren't worth the cost._

+_And some lanes stay empty forever._

+---

+_"What happens when you cross_ Streets of Rage _with_ Double Indemnity _and set it on fire?
+You get this beautiful, brutal nightmare of a book."_

+_"I couldn't stop reading.
+I couldn't stop cringing.
+I couldn't stop cheering.
+And when it was over, I just sat there, staring at the wall, wondering what the hell I'd just experienced."_

+_"The most romantic tragedy—or tragic romance—I've read in years.
+Sonny deserved better.
+So did Lucy.
+Neither of them got it."_